ZeeshanM96/CreditPolicyChecker/README.md

 When I started working on the Credit Policy Evaluation service, I really wanted to make something that would make handling credit applications fast and easy.
 I knew it had to be simple to use, so I designed a basic frontend to make the data input really smooth.
 I set up the credit police rules provided in the form of assignment instructions.
 Based on these rules, the applications or the user input would be assessed.
 I tried to make sure that the whole process must be user friendly, can handle complex sets of rules and if new policy rules need to be added in the future then it can be easily done.

 ### Design Overview:
-This Credit Policy Evaluation service is a web-based application dedicated to the efficient assessment of credit applications.
-What sets it apart is it uses a JSON file that contains all the predefined rules and policies, making it easier for management and scalability.
+This Credit Policy Evaluation service is a web-based application for the efficient assessment of credit applications.
+It uses a JSON file that contains all the predefined rules, making it easier for management and scalability.
-User sends the POST request to the service via web interface, submitting details like income, debt, payment history, and age.
-Service swiftly provides definitive results, clearly indicating acceptance or rejection of the request.

-I designed two distinct processing approaches to accommodate user preferences:
+User sends the POST request to the service from the frontend, submitting details like income, debt, payment history, and age.
+Service will provide results, indicating acceptance or rejection of the request.
+I designed two distinct processing approaches based on the business requirement:
-- Fast Rejection: This method is all about speed.
-Upon receiving the request, the service compares it against the credit policy rules.
-If any rule is immediately unmet, the process stops right away, and a rejection is returned, with the rejection reason.
-It's efficient and saves a lot of unwanted processing.(checkout the ```main``` branch for this.)
+- Fast Rejection: This method is fast comparatively.
+On receiving the request, the service compares it against the credit policy rules.
+If any of the rule is not met, the process stops right away, and a rejection is returned, with the rejection reason as shown in Figure: 1.
+It's efficient and saves a lot of unwanted processing. (checkout the ```main``` branch on GitHub).
 - For Detailed Rejection: Alternatively, this approach is more detailed.
-It involves a thorough examination of the request against all policies, making a list of reasons for the rejection.
-This method ensures a complete review, providing users with a detailed reasoning of the decision.(checkout ```feature``` branch for this.)
+It involves a thorough examination of the request against all policies, making a list of reasons for the rejection as shown in Figure: 2.
+This method ensures a complete review, providing users with a detailed reasoning of the decision.(checkout the ```feature_branch``` branch on GitHub).

 ### Steps to run the service:
 ## Using Docker